cdsittampalam/documentation/docs/Partner API.md

 Custody groups cannot be modified.
 :::

 A fund includes a 'threshold' that determines how many custodian signatures from custody group members are needed for the transaction to take place.
-Each fund you create also includes one or more assets.
+Each fund you create includes one or more assets.

 This examples includes the `custodygroup_withdraw` group with a `threshold` of 1 that contains 1 `member`.
 There is the `custodygroup_tx` group that also has a `threshold` of 1 with 1 `member`.
 This example fund contains `BTC-TESTNET`.

-The fund is added to 'company_id:' "1f4sRjsZD612GdSvokktFReylZp".
+The fund is added to 'company_id:' "1fB50nbY9Tw2TT12K6VH46gDKWE".

+You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME corp and the following request.

 #### Request